 This approach will guide you towards getting more out of your job hunt, help you better advocate for yourself and your worth, uncover more about your potential role and employer prior to starting, all of which will set you up for even more success in your job search.

-Want the latest SEO salary and jobs data in 2021?
-Check out the 2021 US Marketing Salary Guide.
+Want the latest SEO salary and jobs data for 2023?
+Check out the 2023 US Marketing Salary and Jobs Guide.